Renting a room

 Finally, once you have successfully passed the reference checks, we will send you the tenancy agreement which will show you the terms of the tenancy.
 This is a legally binding document to ensure the rights and obligations of the tenant and the landlord.

-A mutually convenient move-in date will be arranged and you will be required to pay any remaining deposit and your first month’s rental 24 hours before moving in.
+A mutually convenient move-in date will be arranged and you will be required to pay any remaining deposit and your first rental payment 24 hours before moving in.
 A member of our team will meet you at the property and show you around.
-Likewise, we will go through an inventory during the check-in process and answer any questions you may have.
-If you have ordered any bedding or bathroom packs, they will be available in your room prior to arrival.
+If you have ordered any bedding or bathroom packs, they will be available in your room prior to arrival and you will receive an inventory of your room shortly after moving in.

 Following your check-in, you will be given your keys and then you can relax and settle into your new home!